omarryhan/nextjs-i18n-example/README.md

 ## Why not use

-- Components will load all the translations **only** during runtime.
+- Components will load all the translations **only** on the client.
 They will however be cached using a stale while revalidate cache strategy (using Vercel's [SWR lib](https://github.com/vercel/swr)), so that only the first load will result in a delay.

 - If you don't want to maintain the all the i18n logic yourself.